Commencement

 St Vladimir's Seminary holds commencement exercises at the end of the spring semester in May.
 Students who are eligible to graduate in September will be permitted to walk at the preceding spring semester commencement as long as the following conditions are met:

-• all unfinished work is expected to be completed by June 15.
-Students who fail to complete all work by the June 15 deadline will register for continuation in the fall semester and, if all program requirements are completed by the fall semester deadline, graduate in December.
+• if the unfinished work is field work—for which the student has already secured a placement—then it must be completed before the fall semester begins, otherwise the student must register for continuation in the fall semester and, if all program requirements are completed by the fall semester deadline, graduate in December; or

 Student commencement speakers are selected by the faculty council from among the graduating students of both the Master of Arts and Master of Divinity programs.
 The valedictorian, who delivers the valediction or parting words at commencement, is normally the student who has earned the highest grade point average, with consideration also being given to performance in all other aspects of seminary life.
 The salutatorian, who delivers the salutation or greeting at commencement, is normally the student who has earned the second-highest grade point average, with consideration also being given to performance in all other aspects of seminary life.
 Commencement speakers must have completed at least 48 credits at St Vladimir’s Seminary as full-time degree candidates.
 Neither the valedictorian nor the salutatorian is required to write a thesis.